sagar-iitg/sagar-iitg.github.io/_pages/about.md

   - /about.html
 ---

-Currently pursuing Master's in CSP from IIT Bombay.
-I did my Btech from Heritage Institute of Technology, Kolkata and my hometown is Kharagpur.
+I am currently pursuing a Master's in Communication & Signal Processing from IIT Bombay.
+I completed my Bachelor's from Heritage Institute of Technology, Kolkata, and my hometown is Kharagpur.

-My subjects of interests are Mathematics, Machine Learning, Deep Learning and Statistics.
-With applications in Wireless communications, Artificial intelligence and Decision making.
+My subjects of interest are Mathematics, Machine Learning, Deep Learning, and Statistics.
+With applications in Wireless communications, Artificial intelligence, and Decision making.

-Apart from academics i enjoy watching TV series, cricket and i like to play badminton and table tennis.
+Apart from academics, I enjoy watching TV series, cricket and I like to play badminton and table tennis.

 <!-- [Resume draft 2.0](http://mohit-iitb.github.io/files/19307R004-4.pdf) \\ -->
 <!-- [Resume draft 1.0](http://mohit-iitb.github.io/files/mohit_wireless_2page.pdf) \\ -->